Panoramic Radiographs: Technique & Anatomy Review

 Image source: BR L. Iwata, DDS

-The patient’s earrings were not removed prior to imaging.
+In Figure 7, the patient’s earrings were not removed prior to imaging.
 Therefore, a ghost image is present.
 In the example, the image of the actual left earring is on the right side and the ghost image of the left earring is on the left side of the image.
 Ghost images appear distorted, higher, and on the opposite side of the panoramic radiograph.
-The other error that can be observed in the panoramic image, is that the chin is too low.
-This causes the spine to be more pronounced on both sides of the image.
+The other error that can be observed, is that the chin is too low.
+This causes the exaggerated smile and the spine to be more pronounced on both sides of the image.